While addiction to drugs or alcohol can be viewed through many lenses, the risk factors cannot be conclusively pinned to one particular cause.

 Cultural beliefs and influences can play a role in the way addiction to drugs or alcohol develops.

-For centuries, widespread addiction was rare even if people still used drink and drugs.
+For centuries, widespread addiction was rare even if people still used alcohol and drugs.
 Young people were typically not subject to the early onset of any addictive disorder.

-It certainly seems unlikely that there was a dramatic shift in the gene pool in such a relatively short space of time.
+Why, then, did this change take place to the extent that fully 10% of Americans have had a drug use disorder at some point, and 12% of Americans have alcohol use disorder?
+It certainly seems unlikely that there was a dramatic shift in the gene pool in such a relatively short time span.

 Instead, many of the socio-cultural factors that once acted as a buffer between individuals and widespread addiction have become weaker over time.
 Discipline in schools has diminished while the traditional family unit is not so traditional any longer.

-Family is the strongest social influence with children of parents addicted to drugs or alcohol learning from them and viewing that type of behavior as the norm.
-With more broken families than in previous generations, and more people abusing substances, so the vicious cycle continues.
+Family is the strongest social influence; children of parents addicted to drugs or alcohol learn from them and may view that type of behavior as the norm.
+With more broken families than in previous generations, and more people abusing substances, the vicious cycle continues.

-Now, before we highlight the major social causes of addiction in general terms, a glimpse first at a handful of ways in which addiction and recovery can be viewed in very different ways…
+Now, before we highlight the major social causes of addiction in general terms, we will first examine a handful of ways in which addiction and recovery can be viewed in very different ways.

 5 Models of Addiction and Recovery